Completed

 Kofi Annan

-The Albert Hirschman Centre on Democracy and the Kofi Annan Foundation are collaborating on a two-year project to further a common understanding of how democratic, ethical and inclusive leadership is essential to solving global challenges.
+The Albert Hirschman Centre on Democracy and the Kofi Annan Foundation have collaborated on a two-year project to further a common understanding of how democratic, ethical and inclusive leadership is essential to solving global challenges.

 The project includes a series of expert thematic roundtables organised in liaison with multilateral actors on the role of democracy in responding to issues of global concern.